 Assisting Humans with Facts and Decision Making

 Tengai will not replace recruiters, but rather assist recruiters and hiring managers in different stages of the recruitment process.
-The social robot will not only provide interview transcripts and structured data from the interview.
+The social robot will not only provide interview analytics and structured data from the interview.
 It will also give suggestions on scoring for personality traits and soft skills.
 In other words, this TA-Tech tool will free up space so you can put more time and effort into the recruitment phases where the human elements are most important.

 In addition, Tengai enhances the candidate experience, which will make your employer brand more credible and attractive to applicants.
-For example, all interviewees will receive a thank you email with their individual interview transcript and the quality score-card recruiters use to evaluate competencies.
+For example, all interviewees will receive a thank you email with their individual interview assessment and the quality score-card recruiters use to evaluate competencies.

 “Candidates themselves actually say they give more honest answers to the robot compared to a recruiter.”